Testing

 For the rest of the articles in this series, we’ll be using the excellent xUnit.net unit testing framework to write tests.
 This is the unit testing framework with the greatest amount of mindshare at the moment, with Microsoft having recently adopted it for the various ASP.NET projects that they have open sourced.

 Before we begin, we’ll need to cover some simple concepts around how to write your tests.
 When writing a unit test, the thing being tested is called the System Under Test (or SUT for short).
+The SUT can be just be about anything but is typically a method in a particular class.
+Since a unit test should only test a single thing then it follows that each of your tests should only have a single SUT.

 Introduction to Unit Testing

 Let’s be honest, manually testing software sucks.
 When developing a new feature, you’ll often have to manually test your changes multiple times to ensure everything is working.
 If you are a web developer, this usually means jumping through hoops in order to test your code through the UI.
 What you really want is a way to automate these tests and run them whenever you make a change.
 Even better would be a way to run these tests everytime someone else makes a change to the software as well.
+This is where unit testing and automated testing in general comes in.